luisnisc/luisnisc/README.md

 ## 💼 Projects

-- Apuntes - is a small project in which I developed the frontend part, the goal of this project is to create a web application where students can upload their notes and exam dates
+- LearnZone - is a small project in which I developed the frontend part, the goal of this project is to create a web application where students can upload their notes and exam dates
 - [Project 2](Link to Project 2) - Brief description of the project.
 - [Project 3](Link to Project 3) - Brief description of the project.